 Preventing & Treating Cramps

-Cramps are the result of fatigued nerves and/or sodium losses.
+Cramps are the result of local muscle fatigue, fatigued nerves and/or sodium losses.

 A cramp occurs when the nerves tell the muscle to tighten as a defensive measure to keep it from stretching too rapidly.
-Exercise physiologists have two theories on why cramps occur:
+Exercise physiologists have several theories on why cramps occur:

 - Fatigue of nerves.
-As nerves fatigue during prolonged exercise they become more excitable, and more likely to overreact to prevent a muscle from stretching too quickly.
+As nerves fatigue during prolonged exercise they become more excitable, and more likely to overreact by cramping to prevent a muscle from stretching too quickly.

-One or both may operate if a cramp grabs you.
+One or several may operate if a cramp grabs you.

 To prevent cramps: